tihomir-kit/tkit.dev/content/blog/2021/08/28/vertical-slice-architecture-pitch/index.md

 - Routing can be simplified even further by removing most of the controllers and using
   - [Carter](https://github.com/CarterCommunity/Carter)
   - [ApiEndpoints](https://github.com/ardalis/ApiEndpoints)
-- Feature code sharing - avoid, infrastructure code - reuse
+- Feature code reuse - avoid, infrastructure code - reuse

 ## Additional resources